 One of the most popular entry-level cannabis jobs is that of the trimmer.
 It’s a job with many names, including manicuring technician and cultivation technician.
 Whatever the position is titled, it’s an important role in the modern cannabis industry.
 Although some cannabis trimmer positions do not require any experience, it’s always beneficial to learn as much about the job as you can.
 Therefore, we put together a guide on how to trim cannabis plants and asked a former trimmer for tips about the position.

-The cannabis trimmer position has become a year-round job for thousands of cannabis lovers.
-Many cultivation experts agree that the human touch is ideal to prepare harvested cannabis for consumers.
-It may seem like an easy role.
-But to be proficient, you have to break down the fine details.
-And remember, the cannabis trimmer temp job can be a springboard to higher-paying positions in the cannabis cultivation sector.
+The cannabis trimmer position has become a year-round job for thousands of cannabis lovers and is no longer limited to harvest season.
+Many cultivation experts agree that the human touch is ideal to prepare harvested cannabis plant bud for consumers.
+It may seem like an easy role, but to be proficient, you have to break down the fine details.
+And remember, a cannabis trimmer temp job can be a springboard to higher-paying positions in the cannabis cultivation sector.

 Why Trim Cannabis?

+When cannabis plants grow, trimming is essential.
 Trimming cannabis will make the product more aesthetically pleasing, but there’s more to it.
-By bucking buds and removing leaves, you’ll make parts of the nug with more trichomes more accessible.
+By bucking the cannabis plant bud and removing leaves, you’ll make parts of the nug with more trichomes more accessible.
 Additionally, by removing fan and sugar leaves, you’re getting rid of the parts that would cause harsh smoke.
 The foliage doesn’t wick away moisture too well.
 Furthermore, trimming cannabis is essential to the curing process.
-Curing–or slowly removing moisture from buds–plays a part in enhancing the smoking experience.
-Lastly, trimmed buds tend to produce a stronger cannabis aroma, which may influence a purchase.
+Curing–or slowly removing moisture from the bud–plays a part in enhancing the smoking experience.
+Lastly, trimmed bud tends to produce a stronger marijuana aroma, which may influence a purchase.

 When is a Good Time to Trim Cannabis?

 When it comes to trimming cannabis plants, you can either do it before or after drying.
 Growers use both methods, so there isn’t a right or wrong way.
-Cultivation specialists who prefer a wet trim are dealing with high humidity, are concerned about mold and want the buds to dry at a quicker rate.
-Those who use a dry trim are dealing with low humidity, want the buds to dry slower, and are looking for the buds to be denser or tighter.
+Cultivation specialists who prefer a wet trim are dealing with high humidity, are concerned about mold, and want the cannabis bud to dry at a quicker rate.
+Those who use a dry trim are dealing with low humidity, want the bud to dry slower, and are looking for the bud to be denser or tighter.
 So it depends on the grower’s preferences.
 As a cannabis trimmer, your job is to be comfortable with both wet and dry trims.

 Cannabis Trimming Gear